w8s-class/CS1520-Class-Information/README.md

 ### Announcements

-The instructor and TA will periodically post announcements to the course website.
+The instructor and TA will periodically post announcements to the course websites (GitHub, Slack, CourseWeb).
 It is every student's responsibility to regularly monitor these announcements.

 ### Academic Integrity